KarimAziev/redux-saga-modal/README.md

 Produced with `createModal` or `createModalEffects`.
 Returns scoped `put`, `select` and `take` effects.

-Payload pattern in the `take` effects have the same meaning and rules as in's the [redux-saga](https://redux-saga.js.org/docs/api/#takepattern), but applies not for whole action but only to it's payload.
+Payload pattern in the `take` effects has the <a href="https://redux-saga.js.org/docs/api/#takepattern" target="_blank" rel="nofollow" title="takepattern">same meaning</a> and rules as in's the `redux-saga`, but applies not for the whole action but only to the payload.

 | Name 	            | Arguments         	| Effect 	|                                                              	|
 |-----------------  |------------------- |-------- |--------------------------------------------------------------|